tolvanea/teensy3_keyboard_controller/README.md

 ```
 su - $USER
 ```
-which gives `sudo` rights only for that one terminal window.
+which fixes need to use `sudo` only for that one terminal window.
 This command resets current working directory, so there is need to navigate back to the teensy3-rs-demo directory.

 ## Setting up
 Clone this repository with command